skepner/json-struct/README.md

 - sorting keys on parsing by their length: longer first
 - output_if_element_true
+- default getter, setter with value checking -> double_non_negative
-- "  version" detection and matching
+- "  version" detection and matching <- ?setter with value checking?